UoB-COMSM0110/2024-group-19/README.md

 In the following weeks, we employed use-case diagram, user stories and use-case-specifications to set up initial requirements for our game.
-Using these requirements, we re-designed the paper prototype and recorded a video to depict how our game would flow.
+Using these requirements, we designed a paper prototype and recorded a video to depict how our game would flow.
 During which, we named our game "The Chase".
 Through the use of careful planning and communication, we then had a plan for how we wanted to implement the game moving forward.

 <!--[survivor](https://www.bilibili.com/video/BV1Q4421F7zK/) -->